USA-RedDragon/Pi-Star-Binaries-CI/README.md

 ## TODO

 - make libwxbase in Bazel
-- convert loose scripts to usable form
-- Delete config_clean.zip if not used anywhere
 - Fixup Dockerfile building with libusb
 - eventually make an OS image
 - add bazel tests